Nuxa vs Widewail

 The honest verdict

 Widewail does one job well — humans write your review replies on an SLA.
 For hospitality concepts where AI-written replies feel inappropriate, that human-only positioning is real value.
-The honest gap is scope: paying $500–$1,500/month for replies alone, plus separate vendors for content, SEO, website, and social, costs more than hiring Nuxa's specialist AI employees per job.
+The honest gap is scope: paying $500–$1,500/month for replies alone, plus separate vendors for content, SEO, website, and social, costs more than Nuxa's one flat per-location price that bundles the whole team's work.
 If 'humans write every reply' is non-negotiable, Widewail.
 For everyone else, AI personalized replies via Grace plus the rest of the team via Nuxa is the better deal.
+The structural difference: their humans write and you trust; Grace cites every claim to your actual menu and data, and nothing public posts without your approval.
+They generate; Nuxa cites and gates.

 See your score before you sign anything